Real Ale

 1841 Census

-We know that James wasn't the first ever landlord from looking at the press release below which records William Marsden as being there in 1847.
+We know that the next landlord after William Hart, from looking at the press release below, was a William Marsden, being there in 1847.

 Liverpool Mercury 26 March 1847